zikuan/p4/README.md

 ## Obtaining required software

-If you are starting this tutorial at the Fall 2017 P4 Developer Day, then we've already provided you with a virtual machine that has all of the required software installed.
+If you are starting this tutorial at the Spring 2018 P4 Developer Day, then we've already provided you with a virtual machine that has all of the required software installed.